ranedk/tuts/kotlin/kotlintuts/README.md

     else -> 0
 }
 ```
-> Note 1: Only first satisfying condition is picked rest are ignored
+> Note: Only first satisfying condition is picked rest are ignored

-> Note 2: If value of when expression is getting assigned to something it MUST have an `else`
+> Note: If value of when expression is getting assigned to something it MUST have an `else`

 Arbitary expressions
 ```kotlin